 No matter the circumstances, a child’s confidence speaks volumes.
 Nothing can break their spirit, and as adults, we can’t help but admire that.
 They can’t ride a two-wheeler?
 No problem!
 They’ll climb on anyway and in a couple hours (and a few scraped knees), they’ve accomplished what they set out to do.
 Consider your own confidence.
 Worried about how hard a course may be?
 Why not challenge yourself?
 The results may surprise (and delight) you.

 They ask for help.

 When they were two, they needed help getting dressed.
 When they were 10, they needed help with homework.
 They were never afraid to ask for your help, so why should you be afraid to do the same?
 There are some things in life that can’t be tackled alone; we all need a little help along the way.
-So if you are confused by an assignment, or your group project seems to rest squarely on your shoulders, send that email or make that phone call to ensure your education is on the right track.
+So if you are confused by an assignment, or your group project seems to rest squarely on your shoulders, use the Private Student-Mentor Forum in your course, send that email or make that phone call to ensure your education is on the right track.

 They never stop learning.

 Childhood is filled with triumphs, achievements and small victories.
 Whenever they learn a new skill or lesson, it’s a celebration of their development.
 Learning is crucial in childhood, and it should never stop in adulthood.
 Learning is a never-ending cycle, and should be treated as such.
 By continuing to pursue subjects passionate to you, life becomes an interesting lesson every day, and your memory will get a boost too.